 Jim created this recipe after combing through a few of our many cookbooks for inspiration for a good chili recipe.
 He combined what he considered the best of each one into a new recipe of his own, and it’s now our one of our favorite go-to dinners served with a salad and Cast Iron Skillet Cornbread.
 For an excellent Chili Con Carne dip, simmer uncovered to cook down the liquid to create a thick chili.

 This is a very flavorful chili that’s even better the next day after the flavors have a chance to blend.
-Adjust the seasonings to taste.
+Adjust the seasonings to suite your taste.

 In a large pot, brown the turkey meat, onion, and garlic in enough olive oil over medium heat.
 Add the seasonings and mix together with turkey mixture until well blended.

 Add all remaining ingredients and mix to blend well.

 Heat thoroughly over medium heat, at least 15-20 minutes, stirring often.